gitawego/work-note/togaf/faq.md

 <details>
 <summary>Show me</summary>

+Answer is A

-Answer is A, it generates the outline of implementation and migration strategy in Phase E, and they are finalized in Phase F.
+it generates the outline of implementation and migration strategy in Phase E, and they are finalized in Phase F.

 </details>